2015 Campeón de Campeones

-The 2015 Campeón de Campeones was the 43rd edition of the Campeón de Campeones and the first since 2006.
-The match was contested on July 20, 2015 between the 2014–15 Liga MX season Apertura and Clausura champions Club América (Apertura 2014 champions) and Santos Laguna (Clausura 2015 champions).
+The 2015 Campeón de Campeones was the 43rd edition of the Campeón de Campeones, an annual football super cup match, and the 42nd held in the professional era of Mexican football and the first since 2006.
+The match was contested on 20 July 2015, between Apertura 2014 winners América and Clausura 2015 winners Santos Laguna.
 Unlike previous editions, the match was played at a neutral venue, Toyota Stadium in Frisco, Texas, United States.

 The 2015 Campeón de Campeones was part of a doubleheader, which also included the 2015 Supercopa MX, organized by Univision Deportes, Soccer United Marketing (SUM), FC Dallas and Liga MX.

+Santos Laguna won the match 1–0 to secure their first Campeón de Campeones title.